-They've shared the stage with: Cafe Tacvba, Natalia Lafourcade, Bomba Estereo, Ozomatli, Los Amigos Invisibles, Kinky, as well as Songhoy Blues, La Santa Cecilia, Sonido Gallo Negro, Los Rakas, Chicha Libre, Saul Williams, Jeremy Sole, Jenny & the Mexicats, Gaby Moreno, Alice Russel, Euforquestra, and Boogat to name a few.
+They've shared the stage with: Cafe Tacvba, Natalia Lafourcade, Bomba Estereo, Ozomatli, Los Amigos Invisibles, Kinky, as well as Songhoy Blues, La Santa Cecilia, Sonido Gallo Negro, Los Rakas, Chicha Libre, Saul Williams, Jeremy Sole, Jenny & the Mexicats, Gaby Moreno, Alice Russel, Euforquestra, Boogat and more.

 ÉSSO is the musical brainchild of Mexican-American songwriter and producer, Armando Pérez.
 Described by critics as urban tropical dance, the ethnically diverse band establish their bilingual compositions with hypnotic polyrhythmic beats.
 Add sub-bass, swirling percussive guitar, melodic horns, group singing, and vibrant poetry; all in a raw mix of eclectic modern sounds.
 This is the soundtrack of Chicago streets, remixed with house and blues from the fresh eyes of its immigrant youth.